 - Mix cream cheese, vanilla, and sugar.
 Add the softened cream cheese to a stand mixer with the vanilla and sugar.
 Then beat them on high speed until they are smooth and creamy, making sure to scrape the sides of the bowl as you go.

 - Add sour cream.
-Add in the sour cream and beat again on high speed until well incorporated.
+Add in the sour cream and beat again at high speed until well incorporated.

 - Carefully add 1 egg at a time.
 Take one of the room temperature eggs and whisk it in a small bowl.
 Then add it to the batter at low speed.
 Once it is incorporated, do the same with the other eggs, one at a time.

 - Bake the chocolate cheesecake.
-Once the eggs are all mixed in, pour the batter into the Oreo cookie crust, scraping the bowl’s sides to get everything.
+Pour the batter into the Oreo cookie crust, scraping the bowl’s sides to get everything.
 Bake the cheesecake at 350 degrees Fahrenheit for 15 minutes, then drop the heat to 250 degrees and bake for 1 1/2 hours.

 - Allow to cool.
 When it’s done cooking, shut off the oven and leave the cheesecake inside until it has cooled to room temperature.
 Do not open the oven at all because the sudden change in temperature could cause the cheesecake to crack or collapse.